namanbhandari1/capstone/Technical_Report.md

 **Conduct additional analysis on premiums** - perform a regression analysis that can identify the specific benefits that are the greatest contributors to cost in a given plan, and provide such proprietary information to the user.

-**Links to actual plans** - give users a way to view the Summary of Benefits and Coverage for any given plan presented, which is a summary form explaining the user's benefits and costs, [available here](https://www.cms.gov/CCIIO/Resources/Files/Downloads/sbc-sample.pdf).
+**Links to actual plans** - give users a way to view the Summary of Benefits and Coverage for any given plan presented, which is a summary form explaining the plan's benefits and costs, [available here](https://www.cms.gov/CCIIO/Resources/Files/Downloads/sbc-sample.pdf).

 **Add additional filters** - each state is divided in rating areas based on CMS rules, which correspond to various ZIP codes within each state.
 This project did not include a ZIP code filter, which limits the overall "accuracy" of plans recommended by the engine, but users can be cautioned to select a plan that corresponds with their selected region.
 A future iteration of this project might include a ZIP code filter that maps to each plan's Rating Areas.